hutchybop/voxMate/readme.md

   <span style="font-size: 2em; font-weight: bold; vertical-align: middle;">voxMate</span>
 </p>

 **voxMate** is a Python-powered smart speaker program that listens to your voice, processes it with AI, and responds with natural speech.
-It currently uses [Whisper](https://github.com/openai/whisper) via the [Groq API](https://groq.com/), sends your query to [Mistral AI](https://mistral.ai/) via the Groq API for intelligent responses, and speaks back using [gTTS](https://pypi.org/project/gTTS/).
+It currently uses [Whisper](https://github.com/openai/whisper) via the [Groq API](https://groq.com/), sends your query to an AI model via the Groq API for intelligent responses, and speaks back using [gTTS](https://pypi.org/project/gTTS/).

 > Think of it as your own DIY voice assistant — local, hackable, and growing.